JWH709/Buffoon-Builder/Notes/NOTES.md

 - Removed tilt on mobile.
 - Fixed the cropper bug on mobile where the img css conflicts with the crop dimensions/scaling.
 - Used spring to create a fade out effect on an h3 that denotes that swipe can be used on mobile

+## Goals for the 13th-20th:

+- that weird issue with
+- Set the info to onClick
+- Hide the tabs on mobile swap
+- overscroll issue on CRT filter mobile
+- Fix cost issue
+- Replace alert with a proper notification
+- add JokerPreview to voucher on mobile.
+- add links for all my stuff
+- README.md